hulla-dev/memoic/README.md

 - and more

 ## Installation :bricks:
-Follow the instructions depending on your use-case. *The main part of Memoic is `@memoic/core` and is required for the other extensions to work
+Follow the instructions depending on your use-case.

 - [`@memoic/core`](https://github.com/samuelhulla/memoic/packages/core) - The core of Memoic.
 Required for other extensions to work
 - [`@memoic/native`](https://github.com/samuelhulla/memoic/packages/native) - React native adapter
 - [`@memoic/firebase`](https://github.com/samuelhulla/memoic/packages/firebase) - Firebase adapter

+## Credits  ❤️
+This package would not be possible without the awesome work of [`@tanstack/query`](https://github.com/TanStack/query).
+As a matter of fact, if you are already using `@tanstack/react-query`, you can directly use the exported functions and they will work in unison with memoic! 😉